Fnuworsu/review-ai-agent/README.md

-Practice building a local ai agent that reviews the type of backend framework to use for a specific project
+Practice building a local ai agent(with langchain and chroma vector db) that reviews the type of backend framework to use for a specific project

 ## Components Used